Hsinghsudwal/docker-Flask/README.md

-# setup environment
+'''1. setup environment

-# install dependencies
+2. install dependencies

-# run python app if it work
+3. run python app if it work

-# setup dockerfile
+4. setup dockerfile'''

 # see how many images on docker

-docker ps

 docker images